 While the JST is an excellent start to earning college credit for your degree program, you still have to be aware of the fine print in your college’s policies.
 Some schools only allow credit based on ACE recommendations to apply to general elective credits and not toward specific degree requirements.

 Credits by Exam

 Many accredited schools across the country also accept examinations as a way to “test out” specific college courses.

 There are several recognized exams available that you may take in an attempt to earn college credit for your experience and prior knowledge, including the following.

+A credit-by-examination program is a useful tool for military members to receive credit for experiences that may not appear on a JST or school transcripts.
 While some schools have restrictions on the type of courses that are eligible for credit by examination, other colleges may offer up to 60 credits earned through the successful passing of these exams.

 While the JST and credit by examination are the most time-effective ways of applying for credit for your military experience, service members can also attempt to present a Prior Learning Assessment (PLA) portfolio.

+A PLA portfolio gives you the opportunity to showcase the skillsets and knowledge you’ve gained through your military experience.
 It is typically required that you are already enrolled as a student at the university before submitting a PLA.
 It is also important to note that the majority of institutions only accept portfolio submissions for undergraduate credit consideration.

 The process of submitting a portfolio can be lengthy and may require: